 Strategy

-Frameworks that connect lived realities to long-term change — from neighbourhood to regional transformation.
+Development frameworks that connect on-the-ground realities to long-term change — from community to region.

 Concepts